After the Fall (1964)

 Arthur Miller was intuitively aware of the role played by the shadow in the lives of his characters.
 Many of his protagonists struggled with aspects of their false self or their past behaviors that they could not accept and that they then repressed into that part of their unconscious called the shadow.
 Since everything in our unconscious can be projected, we experience these aspects of what we could call the ego or false self in the Other.

 Stories that continually cycle through our minds can keep us trapped in the illusions of our remembered past.
 It’s as if we are surrounded by mirrors in which ghostly images continually threaten and torment us.
 In truth, we create the images in a never-ending storyline that many of us don’t know how to stop.
 Guilt, shame and regret are kept alive by a continuous replaying of imagined events that may or may not have happened as we remember them but which, in any case, no longer represent our life in the present moment; no longer, that is, unless we keep them alive by our reactive and tortured remembering.
 Quentin, the protagonist in After the Fall, is plagued by those ghostly figures that he keeps alive by giving energy to the story that doesn’t exist anywhere but in his mind.

 Miller stumbled onto the little understood dynamic of the shadow called the positive or golden shadow.
-Sometimes, not often though, the false self can identify with its negative qualities and repress the positive ones.
-We can then project these admired or desirable qualities on another person.
-In this case the other becomes the object or our love and affection.
+Sometimes, not often though, the false self will identify with its negative qualities and repress the positive ones.
+We then project these admired or desirable qualities on another person.
+In this case the Other becomes the object or our love and affection.